karawanshy/Compiler/README.md

 Compilation - 20364

-A front-end of the compiler that translates from C-like language CPL to intermediate language Quad.
+The front-end of the compiler that translates from C-like language CPL to intermediate language Quad.

 ## Input
 The input is a single file written in CPL (.ou).